luistar/crawljax.github.com/source/_posts/2013-05-05-release-3-dot-0-is-out.markdown

 comments: true
 categories: [ releases ]
 ---
 Release 3.0 is out.
-This is our biggest release so far.
+This is a major release, which contains many key updates and renovations.
 The release contains [several bug fixes and loads of enhancements](https://github.com/crawljax/crawljax/issues?milestone=3&state=closed).
 The code base has been split up in modules, the API has changed a little and the crawl overview plugin has been completely renovated.

 ### New overview plug-in